Parsley Caterpillar: Garden Friend or Foe?

 Did you see a worm crawling on your parsley plants?
 Don't panic.
 Learn about the parsley caterpillar and the butterflies you might see soon!

 I love to have fresh herbs to pick when cooking.
 Nothing better than their just-picked flavor and heady fragrance.
 Since my yard is mostly shade, I’ve planted my herbs in containers so I can put them in the most sunny spots.
 This year I noticed that my parsley was covered, I mean covered, with scads of caterpillars.
 There were more parsley caterpillars than leaves on my small plant!

-Not knowing at the time whether they were friend or foe to my cooking essentials, my husband picked them off and put them on another plant – I think a large shrub nearby.
-Here’s what they looked like:
+Not knowing at the time whether the caterpillars were friend or foe to my cooking herbs, my husband picked them off and put them on another plant.
+I think he placed them on a large shrub nearby.
+Here’s what the parsley caterpillar looked like:

-I thought for sure this was a yellow tiger swallowtail caterpillar because a few weeks later, we had quite a few flitting around our yard.
-Upon further research in the insects’ section of the Texas A&M AgriLife Extension Web site, I found it is indeed a swallowtail caterpillar, but it’s a black swallowtail caterpillar.
-I haven’t seen ANY black swallowtail butterflies.
+I thought for sure this was a yellow tiger swallowtail caterpillar because a few weeks later, we had quite a few of these pretty pollinators flitting around our yard.
+Upon further research, I found it is indeed a swallowtail caterpillar, but it’s a black swallowtail caterpillar.
+I haven’t seen any black swallowtail butterflies in my yard.
 Weird.

-This caterpillar is also called a parsley caterpillar or parsley worm because it eats toxins from host plants in the carrot family – carrots, parsnips, parsley, dill, and even Queene Anne’s lace.
-According to Texas A&M, it’s a bad-tasting caterpillar so birds and predators won’t eat it.
-No wonder there were SO many on my parsley.
+This caterpillar is also called a parsley caterpillar or parsley worm because it can eat toxins from its host plants in the carrot family, including carrots, parsnips, parsley, dill, and even Queen Anne’s lace.
+According to Texas A&M University, it’s a bad-tasting caterpillar so birds and predators won’t touch it.
+No wonder there were so many on my parsley.

 What cool caterpillars (or butterflies) are hanging out in your yard?
-Check out these tips for searching your own yard for caterpillars.
+Take our quiz to see how many caterpillars you can identify.